merely-useful/py-rse/.github/CONTRIBUTING.md

 R users should be already familiar with using R Markdown.
 The process for using Python in R Markdown is familiar straight forward.
-When you want to include some code and its output, use code chunks like:
+When you want to include some

     ```{python}
     python code ...